 Sunny Days, Clouded Leopards

 On February 22, 2019, the SSP was successful, as Tika gave birth to two female clouded leopard kittens.
 The adorable kittens were named Jean and Janet, selected for an anonymous donor that supported the clouded leopard exhibit and Glass Animal Hospital.
-The kittens are making their grand debut to the public on Tuesday, May 7, 2019.
-Jean and Janet will be on exhibit daily from 10:00 am to 2:00 pm and they will be featured in the Seated Safari Show daily at 2:30 pm.
+The kittens made their grand debut to the public on Tuesday, May 7, 2019.
+Jean and Janet will be on exhibit daily from 10:00 am to 12:00 pm and they will be featured in the Seated Safari Show daily at 2:30 pm.
 To add to the excitement of Naples Zoo guests getting to meet the new kittens, the Zoo is offering free admission to anyone named Jean or Janet during the month of May.

 Clouded leopards are listed as endangered by the US Fish and Wildlife Service under the United States Endangered Species Act.
 The species is under significant pressure in the wild from human encroachment and destruction of its habitat, as well as poaching.
 The cats, which live in the forests and trees of Southeast Asia, are elusive, and it’s difficult to know how many remain in the wild.

 Save Leopards?
 There’s an App for That: While viewing the cats, guests will also learn how our choices at the grocery store can help clouded leopards.
 That’s because about half the packaged products in our shopping carts contain palm oil – from toothpaste and soap to chocolate and crackers.
 Sustainably grown, palm oil allows rare wildlife to keep their forest homes.
 But some companies still buy palm oil from plantations that clear-cut and burn rainforests contributing to the direct and indirect deaths of untold numbers of both endangered species and people.
 An easy-to-use, free app linked from www.napleszoo.org/palmoil enables consumers to support the many products that line up with their ethics.